yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/huggingface_markdown_release.md

 <br />

-Multiple launches and inefficient use of LDS, local caches, and registers (VGPR for example) contributed to inefficient single test execution for small workloads, compared to single block wise CUDA implementation counterpart.
+Multiple launches and inefficient use of LDS, local caches, and registers (VGPR for example) contributed to inefficient single test execution for small workloads, compared to single block CUDA implementation counterpart.

 <br />